 His shows featured mysteries such as the `Magic Kettle' from which he poured any drink called for by the audience.

 His act has inspired contemporary magicians of the present day.
 Devant's catchphrase was "all done by kindness" - and, by all accounts, he enjoyed popular appeal throughout his career.

 The plaque was being unveiled by John Fisher, magic historian and executive curator of Magic Circle, as well as Emily Cole, Head of the English Heritage Blue Plaques Team.

-Paul Clarke's blog - I live in Hythe in Kent.
-Married to Clare + father to two, I'm a full stack web developr, + I do js / Node, some ruby, other languages etc. I like pubs, parkrun, eating, home automation and other diy jiggery-pokery, history, genealogy, Television, squirrels, pirates, lego, and TIME TRAVEL.
+Paul Clarke's blog - I live in Hythe in the far South.
+Married + father to two, I'm a full stack web developr, + I do js / Node, some ruby, other languages etc. I like pubs, parkrun, eating, home automation and other diy jiggery-pokery, history, genealogy, Television, squirrels, pirates, lego, and TIME TRAVEL.